tremor-rs/tremor-www/getting-started/scripting.md

 <div id="before">

-The YAML based secription is unwieldy and easy to get wrong.
+The YAML-based decription is unwieldy and easy to get wrong.

 ```yaml
 pipeline: